Icon Starting and Configuring the ElevateDB Server

 C:\ProgramData\Elevate Software\ElevateDB Server

-The name of the .INI configuration file is determined by the name of the application.
-For example, for the edbsrvr.exe application, the name of the .INI file would be edbsrvr.ini.
+The name of the .ini or .cnf configuration file is determined by the name of the binary.
+For example, for the edbsrvr.exe Windows binary, the name of the .ini file would be edbsrvr.ini, and for the edbsrvr Linux binary, the name of the .cnf file would be edbsrvr.cnf.

-Information As of the 2.09 release of ElevateDB, if the ElevateDB Server finds an .ini with the proper name in the same directory as the server .exe, it will use it instead of the .ini file in the common application data directory for Windows.
+Information As of the 2.09 release of ElevateDB, if the ElevateDB Server finds an .ini or .cnf file with the proper name in the same directory as the ElevateDB Server binary, it will use it instead of the .ini or .cnf file in the above directories.

-All of the configuration entries in the ElevateDB Server .INI configuration files are stored under a section called "Server" (see below for how multiple server instances can change this).
+All of the configuration entries in the ElevateDB Server .ini or .cnf configuration files are stored under a section called "Server" (see below for how multiple server instances can change this).
 Each of the individual configuration entries in this section are as follows:

 Configuration EntryDescription